-Once the changes have been made, a message catalog is generated using the command prod ver msgcmp myfile where "myfile.txt" is the message catalog source file.
+Once the changes have been made, a message catalog is generated using the command where "myfile.txt" is the message catalog source file.
 This command will generate a message catalog in the current directory with the name "myfile.msg".
 The message catalog is identified with the "msgcat" keyword (p.
-205), and can be tested using the command prod_ver nastran msgcat=myfile.msg other_nastran_keywords cp myfile.msg install dir/prod ver/arch/analysis.msg on LINUX, or copy myfile.msg install dir\prod ver\arch\analysis.msg on Windows, where install_dir is the installation base directory and arch is the architecture of the system using the message catalog.
-You will need write permission to the architecture directory to do this.
+206), and can be tested using the command